-Approximately 90% of the area of this catchment is farmed land.
-The estimates of livestock density and fertiliser usage are similar to the national averages.
-The prevalence of wet soil types in the catchment (Map 5) could result in runoff from agricultural land.
-Monitoring in the shellfish area does not indicate any water quality issues which are likely to be associated with agriculture and therefore agriculture is unlikely to be affecting shellfish water quality in this shellfish area.
+Over 50% of the area of this catchment is farmed land and, though livestock densities are similar to the national average, the estimates of fertiliser usage in this catchment are quite high compared to the national averages.
+The EPA's diffuse model risk assessment, which investigates the relationship between catchment attributes (percentages of diffuse land cover including agriculture), water chemistry and ecological status, does not highlight many diffuse risk areas (Map 13).
+However, the prevalence wet soils in the catchment (Map 5) could result in runoff from agricultural land and the steep slopes (Map 4) could increase the risk of runoff.
+However, monitoring in this shellfish area does not indicate any water quality issues likely to be associated with agriculture and therefore agriculture is unlikely to be affecting shellfish water quality in this shellfish area.